-The following Management Discussion and Analysis of Discovery Harbour Resources Corp. ("The Company") (formerly CVC Cayman Ventures Corp.) has been prepared as of February 28, 2017, should be read in conjunction with the audited financial statements for the years ended September 30, 2016 and 2015 and related notes attached thereto, which are prepared in accordance with IFRS.
+The following Management Discussion and Analysis of Discovery Harbour Resources Corp. ("The Company" or "Discovery Harbour") (formerly CVC Cayman Ventures Corp.) has been prepared as of May 05, 2017, should be read in conjunction with the audited financial statements for the years ended September 30, 2016 and 2015 and related notes attached thereto, which are prepared in accordance with IFRS.